JeanBaptisteServais/reinforcement-learning/README.md

 # reinforcement-learning

-As gradient technic but with a probabily tree
+As gradient technic but with a probabily tree (if mario is still, relaunch the program ^^)

 Requirements :